trstringer/trstringer.github.io/_posts/2022-08-07-otel-part1-intro.md

 * **Process** telemetry data
 * **Export** telemetry data

-The collector is pretty much an ETL pipeline for telemetry data.
+The collector is an ETL pipeline for telemetry data.
 While you don't have to use an OTel solution, a common and good example of such one is the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/), which will be the focus of this series and covered more in a later blog post.

 ## Traces, metrics, and logs